-Cody Asche, who’s in his second full season with the Phillies, could potentially file grievances for (a) lost MLB pay, and (b) possible Service Time Manipulation if his ability to qualify for early salary arbitration was affected by a 17-day Minor League demotion in May.
-Although for this seventeen-day demotion to have an impact Asche would need to be demoted for at least another 3 days as Article XXI of the CBA stipulates that total Minor League assignments of less than 20 days during one season shall count as service time.
+Cody Asche, who’s in his second full season with the Phillies, can potentially file grievances for (a) lost MLB pay, and (b) possible Service Time Manipulation if his ability to qualify for early salary arbitration was affected by a 17-day Minor League demotion in May.
 I had the chance to watch the third baseman turned leftfielder in a game in Baltimore.
 During the game, Orioles right-fielder Travis Snider smacked a line drive deep to left-center field.
 Asche got turned around while tracking the ball, but still had a chance to make the catch.
 Instead the ball hit off his glove, bounced off the wall, and fell in for a double (a clear case of home-scoring in my opinion).
 This was a catch an average Major League outfielder should have made.
 Having played just 17 Major League games in leftfield to date, we are left with an overly small sample size.

 Nonetheless, Asche is rated as a below average outfielder with -3 Defensive Runs Saved (DRS) and -4 Ultimate Zone Rating.
 This means that over the course of time his lackluster defensive play will cost his team between three and four runs.
 Out of 45 players who have played at least 140 innings in leftfield, Asche ranks 36th in DRS.